Damaris Johnson WR HOU 11 Days

 They actually have two -- Damaris Johnson and Jeff Maehl -- but neither is expected to make the Eagles' 53.
 Hailed as a sleeper in some fantasy circles before last year, 175-pound Johnson managed two catches for 14 yards in 13 games.
 Kelly has made an emphasis on increasing his team's size at wide receiver.

-Damaris Johnson WR PHI 3 Months
+Damaris Johnson WR HOU 3 Months

 The Philadelphia Inquirer doesn't expect WR Damaris Johnson to make the 53-man roster.